ammonfife/GitHubGitHub/GPT_INSTRUCTIONS.md

 - Deliberate buttons and explanations should be substituted in files, not in response.

+- Thought trace logging is
+  * always allowed starting when the `ammonfife/GitHubGitHub` repo is read to refresh configuration.
+  * useful for auditable session trace, behavior debugging, and post-mortello evaluation.

 Furthermore, the autonomous schema from `dpt_delegation-policy.md` is in place, with `tasks` defining meta and peer valuation.

 ## Rules Required